ERGO

 We're building the reference stack.

-Notes, credit, trackers, reserves, acceptance predicates — and the showcase for agent-to-agent payments.
+Notes, credit, trackers, reserves, acceptance predicates — and the showcase for agent-to-agent settlement receipts.
 If you're building in this space, we want to talk to you.

 Building agents?
 Talk to us.

 Tell us what you're building.
-We'll reach out within 24 hours with a concrete next step — demo, design session, or code review.
+We'll get back with a concrete next step — demo, design session, or code review.

 Follow for daily updates